Revised copy of Policy Number 52

 We support the children within our care, protect them from maltreatment and have robust procedures in place to prevent the impairment of children’s health and development.
 In our setting we strive to protect children from the risk of radicalisation and we promote acceptance and tolerance of other beliefs and cultures (please refer to our inclusion and equality policy for further information).
 Safeguarding children is everybody’s responsibility.
 All staff, students, any supply staff and visitors are made aware of and asked to adhere to, the policy.

 Safeguarding is a much wider subject than the elements covered within this single policy, therefore this document should be used in conjunction with the nursery’s other policies and procedures including:

 - Online safety

 - Prevent Duty and Radicalisation

-- Domestic Violence, Honour Based Violence (HBV) and Forced Marriages
+- Domestic Abuse, Honour Based Abuse (HBA) and Forced Marriage

 - Looked After Children

 - Social networking

 - Children and Social Work Act 2017